Rigorous criteria for anomalous waves induced by abrupt depth change using truncated KdV statistical mechanics: Introduction

-These studies provide ample evidence for the creation of anomalous waves within the TKdV framework, including that from direct numerical simulations \cite{Majda2019, MooreJNS2020}, numerical sampling of the mixed Gibbs ensembles \cite{Majda2019, MooreJNS2020}, and even exact solutions for severely truncated low-dimensional systems \cite{MajdaQi2019}.
-Furthermore, the framework provides a relatively transparent description for how the system's macrostate, i.e.~its Hamiltonian, is distributed statistical.
-A nice consequence of this transparency, for example, is an {\em explicit} formula linking the outgoing displacement skewness to the surface-slope variance \cite{Majda2019, MooreJNS2020}.
-However, the {\em distributions of surface displacements}, or the microstates, implied by the theory have remained more allusive, so far requiring numerical computation from either dynamical simulations or sampling of the Gibbs ensemble.
-It is precisely these surface-displacement statistics that are of direct, practical interest to oceanographers or engineers who seek to quantify and predict anomalous waves in the field.
+The simplicity of this statistical description offers several advantages, for example: (1) it illustrates how the depth change enhances nonlinearity and thus promotes positive skewness in the outgoing wave field \cite{Majda2019, MooreJNS2020}; (2) it leads to an explicit formula linking the outgoing surface-displacement skewness to the change in slope variance.
+This formula, in fact, has been verified by experimental measurements \cite{MooreJNS2020}.
+However, the detailed {\em distributions of surface displacements}, or the microstates, implied by the theory have remained more elusive.
+So far, these microstate distributions have required numerical computation from either dynamical simulations or numerical sampling of the Gibbs ensemble.
+It is precisely these surface-displacement distributions that are of direct interest to practitioners who seek to quantify and predict anomalous waves in the field.

-The purpose of the present paper is to fill this theoretical gap with two rigorous statements concerning the surface-displacement distributions implied by the TKdV mixed-Gibbs ensemble of Majda et al.~(20019) \cite{Majda2019}.
-Taken together, these results imply necessary criteria for the emergence of anomalous waves within the large cutoff-wavenumber limit of TKdV. {\em In particular, both nonlinearity and non-zero inverse temperature are necessary for surface-displacement statistics to deviate from Gaussian}.